formstate/formstate/docs/README.md

 ```

 > You don't want cycles in your fields.
 You can fix cycles by just having an error on the *dependent* field only.

+## Why

+We considered other options before creating our own.
+Here is our opinion:

+* Type Safety: Other options are very *stringly* typed.
+That hampers refactor-ability, code reviews and maintainability (analysis).
+* Independent of UI: This is a general purpose library that manages the form state and validity for you.
+Having it independent of UI allows you to *test* anything easily, review it in isolation and design fields to look exactly like you want for your application.
+* Simpler Semantics: Its just functions and classes that can be written in isolation, tested in isolation, reviewed in isolation.
+Creating new validators is super simple.
+Server side validation is just as easy is simple client validations.
+So is creating new Fields and Forms (again strongly typed!).

 [mobx]:https://github.com/mobxjs/mobx